readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ![switch](images/switch.jpg)

 There are two types of delays in railroads; AKV (emergency) and UKV (not so urgent).
-Based on data collected between Oslo S to Asker + Brobekk from January to May, the visualization below clearly shows that the amount of AKVís has had a positive turnaround with a tradeoff in UKVís where there has been fewer AKVís each and every month in 2017 than earlier.
+Based on data collected between Oslo S to Asker + Brobekk from January to May, the visualization below clearly shows that the amount of AKV‚Äôs has had a positive turnaround with a tradeoff in UKV‚Äôs where there has been fewer AKV‚Äôs each and every month in 2017 than earlier.

 ![akvvsukv](images/akvvsukv.png)

-The first point machines were monitored in Q3 2016 where electricity (current/force ñ measures the magnetic field around the power cord) and time (time taken to perform switch action) was registered from sensors.
-Based on these two measures, you can see that the monitoring and the base system implementation conducted in 2017 has had a positive impact on AKV and UKVís.
+The first point machines were monitored in Q3 2016 where electricity (current/force ‚Äì measures the magnetic field around the power cord) and time (time taken to perform switch action) was registered from sensors.
+Based on these two measures, you can see that the monitoring and the base system implementation conducted in 2017 has had a positive impact on AKV and UKV‚Äôs.

 ![workorders](images/workorders.png)